MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ---
 # Add users to the Asset Capture preview

-Learn how to add users to the asset capture public preview so they can access the app and use the HoloLens 2 to capture asset data.
+Learn how to add users to the Asset Capture public preview so they can access the app and use the HoloLens 2 to capture asset data.

-In this tutorial, you assign users a Remote Assist license and configure  security roles.
+In this tutorial, you assign users a Remote Assist license and security roles.

 ## Prerequisites